All Episodes

 We must conform ourselves to Jesus.

-He is he embodies.
+He embodies.

 Explain that difference.

-Explain that difference because you you talk about actually the Jesus conceived by pop culture, which tries to make him like us rather than the other way around.
+Explain that difference because you talk about actually the Jesus conceived by pop culture, which tries to make him like us rather than the other way around.

-He tells us in the gospels that he is truth and the truth will divide.
+He tells us in the Gospels that He is truth and the truth will divide.

-We've got pride, we've got sin issues We don't want to hear, and so people will have difficulties.
+We've got pride, we've got sin issues we don't want to hear, and so people will have difficulties.

-But Jesus didn't promise us that by faith in him we wouldn't encounter difficulties.
+But Jesus didn't promise us that by faith in him, we wouldn't encounter difficulties.

 In fact, he guaranteed we would.

-Therefore, I reject the health and uh prosperity gospel, which says if we just have enough faith, we'll all be rich.
+Therefore, I reject the health and prosperity gospel, which says if we just have enough faith, we'll all be rich.

 No, that's not true.